 And now, the final and well-deserve stop at the Bratwursthäusle.
 Located just behind the Saint-Sebald Church, nearby the Market Square, the Bratwursthäusle is a traditionally decorated German-cuisine restaurant that has been serving the famous sausage from Nuremberg since 1313: the Nürnberger.
 You can have potato salad and the very German Sauerkraut as side dishes, everything washed down with a glass of one of the famous German beers.

 And now it's your turn to let us know your impressions, thoughts and also tips to visit Nuremberg.
-Did you have time to visit the Nazi Rally Grounds?
-Did you have the opportunity to visit the castle?
-Which other attractions would you recommend?
 We look forward to reading your comments in the section below.